Eschatologue/CM_wiki/docs/gameplay/resources.md

 ### Basic Movement

 Each character’s movement speed is listed in their race description.
 For example, most humans have a movement speed of 30 feet, while dwarves typically have a movement speed of 25 feet.
 On their turn, creatures can move a distance up to their movement speed.
-This movement can be broken up before and after taking an action, bonus action, or reaction.
+This movement can be broken up before and after taking an :rsc-action: **Action**, :rsc-bonus-action: **Bonus Action**, or reaction.

 ### Difficult Terrain